West Memphis Three: Plea deal and release (2011)

 After weeks of negotiations, on August 19, 2011, Echols, Baldwin and Misskelley were released from prison as part of a plea deal, making the hearings ordered by the Arkansas Supreme Court unnecessary.
-The three entered into unusual Alford plea deals.
-The Alford plea is a legal mechanism that allows defendants to plead guilty while still asserting their actual innocence, in cases where defendants concede that prosecutors have sufficient evidence to secure a conviction.
+The three entered into Alford plea deals.
 Stephen Braga, an attorney with Ropes & Gray who took up Echols's defense on a pro bono basis beginning in 2009, negotiated the plea agreement with prosecutors.

 Under the deal, Judge David Laser vacated the previous convictions, including the capital murder convictions for Echols and Baldwin, and ordered a new trial.
 Each man then entered an Alford plea to lesser charges of first- and second-degree murder while verbally stating their innocence.
 Judge Laser then sentenced them to time served, a total of 18 years and 78 days, and they were each given a suspended imposition of sentence for 10 years.
 If they re-offend they can be sent back to prison for 21 years.

 Factors cited by prosecutor Scott Ellington for agreeing to the plea deal included that two of the victims' families had joined the cause of the defense, that the mother of a witness who testified about Echols's confession had questioned her daughter's truthfulness, and that the State Crime Lab employee who collected fiber evidence at the Echols and Baldwin homes after their arrests had died.
 As part of the plea deal, the three men cannot pursue civil action against the state for wrongful imprisonment.

 Many of the men's supporters, and opponents who still believe them guilty, were unhappy with the unusual plea deal.
 In 2011, supporters pushed Arkansas Governor Mike Beebe to pardon Echols, Baldwin, and Misskelley based on their innocence.
 Beebe said he would deny the request unless there was evidence showing someone else committed the murders.
 Prosecutor Scott Ellington said the Arkansas state crime laboratory would help seek other suspects by running searches on any DNA evidence produced in private laboratory tests during the defense team's investigation.
 This would include running the results through the FBI's Combined DNA Index System database.
 Ellington said that, although he still considered the men guilty, the three would likely be acquitted if a new trial were held because of the powerful legal counsel representing them now, the loss of evidence over time, and the change of heart among some of the witnesses.